-- 1. Current U.S. Freestyle Ski Team - A. Ties will be broken by FFSP ranking form the list valid 42 days prior to the first official scheduled practice day - 2.
+- 1. Current U.S. Freestyle Ski Team - A. Ties will be broken by FIS ranking form the list valid 42 days prior to the first official scheduled arrival day. - 2.
 By rank from the U.S. Mogul Selection Events. - 3.
 Athletes selected by coaches' discretion.